Energy Transformer: Introduction

 \section{Introduction}

 Transformers have become pervasive models in various domains of machine learning, including language, vision, and audio processing.
 Every transformer block uses four fundamental operations: attention, feed-forward multi-layer perceptron (MLP), residual connection, and layer normalization.
 Different variations of transformers result from combining these four operations in various ways.
-For instance, \cite{press2019improving} propose to frontload additional attention operations and backload additional MLP layers in a sandwich-like instead of interleaved way, \cite{lu2019understanding} prepend an MLP layer before the attention in each transformer block, \cite{so2019evolved} use neural architecture search methods to evolve even more sophisticated transformer blocks, and so on.
+For instance, \cite{press2019improving} proposes to frontload additional attention operations and backload additional MLP layers in a sandwich-like manner instead of interleaving them, \cite{lu2019understanding} prepends an MLP layer before the attention in each transformer block, \cite{so2019evolved} uses neural architecture search methods to evolve even more sophisticated transformer blocks, and so on.
 Various methods exist to approximate the attention operation, multiple modifications of the norm operation, and connectivity of the block; see, for example, \cite{lin2021survey} for a taxonomy of different models.
 At present, however, the search for new transformer architectures is driven mostly by empirical evaluations, and the theoretical principles behind this growing list of architectural variations is missing.

 Additionally, the computational role of the four elements remains the subject of discussions.
 Originally, \cite{vaswani2017attention} emphasized attention as the most important part of the transformer block, arguing that the learnable long-range dependencies are more powerful than the local inductive biases of convolutional networks.
 On the other hand more recent investigations \cite{yu2021metaformer} argue that the entire transformer block is important.
-The ``correct'' way to combine the four basic operations inside the block remains unclear, as does an understanding of the core computational function of the entire block and each of its four elements.
+The ``correct'' way to combine the four basic operations inside the block remains unclear, as does an understanding of the core computational function of the entire block and each of its four elements. \looseness=-1